per2jensen/dar-backup/README.md

     dar -l /PATH/TO/ARCHIVE |less
     ````

+# dar static tip
+  It is a very good idea to stash the /usr/bin/dar_static executable with your archives.
+  If you at some point in the future needs to extract files from the archive, you know you have correct binary at hand.
 # Version

   Consider this working, but not battletested.
 It is perhaps something like version 0.9'ish.